maxmheinze/macrometrics/exam_sample_questions.md

 #### Write down a $\mathrm{VAR}(p)$ model in reduced form.
 Explain what is meant by the curse of dimensionality.

+yt = c + A1y(t-1) + ... + Apy(t-p) + et, with c denoting a constant.
+Curse of dimensionality: If there are M equiations, one for each M variables and p lags of each of the varaibles in each euation, M + pM^2 parameters have to be estimated.

 ---

 #### You watched the following Youtube video and want to evaluate the monetary policy of J-Pow.
 You estimate a vector autoregression with the federal funds rate and other relevant variables, and obtain impulse response functions.
 How can you interpret these IRFs?